sunshroom/sunshroom.com/contents/development/index.md

 ### My homepage

 [This homepage](http://alexandersynaptic.com) is an experiment in using Wintersmith, a Node-based static site generator, to create a simple personal homepage.
-The best way to learn is to give yourself a project--so I took it upon myself to learn how to work with Node, Jade, Stylus, Grunt, Bower, and GitHub pages by developing this site.
+The best way to learn is to give yourself a project--so I took it upon myself to learn how to work with Node, Jade, Stylus, Grunt, Bower, and GitHub pages by developing this web site.
 [View the source on GitHub](https://github.com/synapticism/alexandersynaptic.com).

 ### Nginx configuration files